bella-cockrell/todo-flask/README.md

 curl -X PUT http://127.0.0.1:5000/3 -H "Content-Type: application/json" -d '{"id": 3,"description": "changed","priority": 3}'

 ```
+## Testing
+This app uses Pytest for testing.
+To run the test suite, run `make test`.

 ## Tools
 This app uses Black as a code formatter and isort to arrange imports.
 Run `make lint` to clean up your code.